MaNn0/IO-Tech-Task/README.md

 # IO Tech Task - React CRUD Application

 This is a React-based CRUD (Create, Read, Update, Delete) application built as part of a technical task for IO Tech.
 The application allows users to manage a list of items, including adding, updating, deleting, and sorting items.
-It uses modern React features, Tailwind CSS for styling, and integrates with a mock API for data persistence.
+It uses modern React features, Tailwind CSS for styling, and integrates with **localStorage** for data persistence.
+Additionally, it uses a mock API (`jsonplaceholder.typicode.com`) for initial data fetching.

 ## Features